svg-sprite/svg-sprite/README.md

-		xmlDeclaration		: true,						// Add XML declaration to SVG sprite doctypeDeclaration	: true,						// Add DOCTYPE declaration to SVG sprite namespaceIDs		: true,						// Add namespace token to all IDs in SVG shapes },
+		xmlDeclaration		: true,						// Add XML declaration to SVG sprite doctypeDeclaration	: true,						// Add DOCTYPE declaration to SVG sprite namespaceIDs		: true,						// Add namespace token to all IDs in SVG shapes dimensionAttributes	: true						// Width and height attributes on the sprite },
 	variables				: {}						// Custom Mustache templating variables and functions }